Using Private and Public Assessments in Security Information Sharing Agreements: Introduction

+$\bullet$ We propose the design of inter-temporal incentives for supporting cooperative behavior in security information sharing agreements.
+To this end, we model firms' interactions as an N-person prisoner's dilemma game equipped with a simple monitoring structure.

+$\bullet$ We analyze the effectiveness of sustaining cooperation through inter-temporal incentives by proposing a platform for communication through which firms share their private assessments of one another.

+$\bullet$ We analyze the effectiveness of using a public rating/assessment system in providing imperfect public monitoring to sustain similar incentives, and illustrate the construction of such incentives through a numerical example.

-The contributions of the current work are therefore the following: \begin{itemize} \item We propose the design of inter-temporal incentives for supporting cooperative behavior in security information sharing agreements.
-To this end, we model firms' interactions as an N-person prisoner's dilemma game and equip it with a simple monitoring structure. \item We illustrate the role of a public rating/assessment system in providing imperfect public monitoring, leading to coordination on cooperation in information sharing agreements. \item We further establish the possibility of sustaining cooperative behavior in the absence of a public monitor, by introducing a platform for communication among firms. \end{itemize} Preliminary versions of this work appeared in \cite{naghizadeh16a,naghizadeh16b}.
-We first proposed the idea of using inter-temporal incentives in information sharing agreements in \cite{naghizadeh16a}.
-We analyzed the possibility of using public monitoring in a two-person prisoner's dilemma game in \cite{naghizadeh16b}.
-In the current work, we generalize the model to N-person prisoner's dilemma games.
-We extend our analysis of public monitoring to the general model, and further analyze the possibility of using private monitoring through an appropriate communication platform.
+$\bullet$ We discuss the potential practical and policy implications of these findings in the design and operation of security information sharing agreements.

+Preliminary versions of this work appeared in \cite{naghizadeh16a,naghizadeh16b}.
+We first proposed the idea of using inter-temporal incentives in information sharing agreements in \cite{naghizadeh16a}, and analyzed the possibility of using \emph{public} monitoring in a two-person prisoner's dilemma game in \cite{naghizadeh16b}.
+In this paper, we establish the possibility of using \emph{private} monitoring along with a communication platform to design inter-temporal incentives.
+We further generalize the model to N-person prisoner's dilemma games, show that our analysis of public monitoring in \cite{naghizadeh16b} extends to this new model, illustrate the construction of incentives using a numerical example, and discuss practical implications.